transloadit/uppy/website/src/docs/image-editor.md

 ### `cropperOptions`

 Image Editor is using the excellent [Cropper.js](https://fengyuanchen.github.io/cropperjs/), and if you’d like to fine tune the Cropper.js instance, you can pass options to it.

+### `actions`

+Image Editor actions buttons, which will be shown.
+If you you’d like to hide any action pass `false` to it.
+By default all the actions are visible.

 ## Events